taafouch/shopping_cart/README.md

 ## Overview

 The Shopping Cart Project is a Python-based utility that implements a simple shopping cart system.
 It allows users to manage items, their quantities, and prices in a virtual shopping cart.
 The project provides both a user-friendly class interface and a comprehensive test suite to ensure reliability.
+It is designed to be compatible with both Python 2.7 and Python 3.

 ## Features